 The murder of Pat Garrett is one of the many unsolved mysteries of

-Garrett had been sheriff of several New Mexico
+Garrett had been sheriff of several New Mexico counties, including

-company which traced and recovered stolen cattle, ‘taking care of’ the thieves,’
+which traced and recovered stolen cattle, ‘taking care of’ the thieves,’

 usually by leaving them full of holes.
 At one point he worked as a

 detective for Southern Pacific Railroad.
-While he was working for SP he was stationed for a
+While he was working for

-youngest son, Jarvis, was born in Seguin.
+Texas.
+His youngest son, Jarvis, was born in Seguin.

 No matter what he did, Garrett never really made much of a success

 at life.
 In 1908 he was running sheep on rented land in Doña Ana County.

 That he’d made a number of enemies there was no doubt—anyone who works

 in law enforcement makes enemies.
 It goes with the job.
 However, Pat

 he apparently made enemies in just about everything he did.

 Garrett and two other men were in a wagon at a particularly desolate

 spot in Doña Ana County, either on the way to look over some sheep

 or on the way back from looking over some sheep Garrett was trying

 to relieve himself by the back wheel.
 As he stood, someone fired a

 single rifle shot.
 It struck Pat Garrett in the back of his head,

 just at the base of his skull.
 He was dead when he hit the ground.

 rolled the dead man over and fired a single round from his pistol

 into Garrett’s chest.
 He then mounted a horse, rode into Las Cruces,

 acquitted of the crime since the third man testified that Brazeal

 shot a corpse—Garrett was already dead from the rifle shot to his

 head when Brazeal shot him.

 fired the shot that killed Pat Garrett?
-There’s never been a positive answer to
+There’s never been a positive

-probably the most thorough of them—the name
+many biographers—though probably the most thorough of them—the name

 an hour or so to prepare, he could deliver a half-hour Hellfire-and-brimstone

 Las Cruces area about the time Pat was killed.

 Jim Miller, though, preferred to use a shotgun.
 Specifically, he used

 one he could conceal beneath his long frock coat.
 Garrett was armed

 that day, both with the .44 caliber Colt he’d used to shoot Billy

 probably knew Jim by sight—most West

 Texas and New Mexico lawmen did—and if he’d seen Jim Miller coming

 he would have used his own shotgun.
-He had a definite range advantage with the longer barrel.
+He had a definite range advantage

-left Jim, if indeed he was the shooter, no choice but a rifle.
+That left Jim, if indeed he was the shooter, no choice but a rifle.